medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/1-DEP-problems-it-solves.md

 ## Incentive

-By providing data, the data provider can be guaranteed with an incentive offered by the data consumer.
+By providing data, the data provider can be guaranteed an incentive paid by the data consumer.
-In this case, the delivery of data and the paying incentive must be processed atomically and simultaneously.
+In this case, data delivery and payment must be processed atomically and simultaneously.

 DEP ensures this through Panacea blockchain transactions and data encryption.